Justices rule agent can’t be sued for cross-border shooting

 “I resist the conclusion that ‘nothing’ is the answer required in this case,” she wrote.

+The American Civil Liberties Union, which says it’s arguing a similar case out of Arizona, said the court’s ruling Tuesday will have major repercussions amid President Trump’s “militarized rhetoric” about the border.

+“Border agents should not have immunity to fatally shoot Mexican teenagers on the other side of the border fence.
+The Constitution does not stop at the border,” said Lee Gelernt, an ACLU lawyer.

-Justice Clarence Thomas, who sided with Justice Alito, wrote his own opinion to object to the entire line of Bivens doctrine that allows private citizens to sue law enforcement officers over deprivation of rights.
+Justice Clarence Thomas, who sided with Justice Alito, wrote his own opinion to object to the entire line of the Bivens doctrine that allows private citizens to sue law enforcement officers over deprivation of rights.

 He said the 1971 Supreme Court ruling that created the Bivens doctrine was a departure from the Constitution, and it’s time to put the genie back in the bottle.